 As I share this blog, I feel utterly vulnerable and more than a little terrified.
 But I also feel excited.
 I feel free.
 There’s a freedom that comes with realizing that I can’t control how people react to my coming out.
 I can’t control it, so why worry about it?

 No matter the reactions of those I care about, this is a truth that needs to be shared.
-It’s time for me to come forward and say, “I am Sara.
+It’s time for me to come forward and say, “I am Alex.
 I am Autistic.
 I am me.”